BOOK YOUR FREE STRATEGY SESSION

 Yes, it is possible to sell advisory shares provided it is permitted under the company’s option plan.
 If such a sale is permitted, strategic advisors for a company can sell these shares either in a private sale or on the open market.
 If you are thinking about selling your advisory shares, consider meeting with a trusted financial advisor

-Advisory Shares: Bottom Line
+Advisory shares: Bottom line

 Advisory shares are a form of equity compensation given to company advisors who offer strategic insight to help the company’s growth.
 Instead of cash, companies usually grant advisors options to buy shares, though they sometimes distribute advisory shares in the form of restricted stock awards (RSAs) and restricted stock units (RSUs).
 Startups, which are typically cost-conscious operations, can avoid burning through cash by offering advisory shares to those lending valuable guidance to the organization.
 Founders, though, must exercise some discretion to make sure a particular advisor’s insight is worth parting with precious equity.